David Cross: Controversies

 In October 2005, Cross was sued by Nashville club manager Thomas Weber, who accused Cross of supposedly taping him without permission for Shut Up You Fucking Baby and Let America Laugh in apparent violation of Weber's privacy rights.
 In April 2006, the case against Cross was dismissed and the case proceeded with Warner Music, Subpop Records, WEA Corporation, and the Alternative Distribution Alliance.
-In October 2017, Cross apologized to actor-comedian Charlyne Yi after they reported that he had made racially insensitive comments toward them in the mid-2000s and later.
+In October 2017, Cross apologized to actor-comedian Lo Mutuc, at the time known by the name Charlyne Yi, after they reported that he had made racially insensitive comments toward them in the mid-2000s and later.
 He later theorized that he was doing an impression of a Southern redneck.
 Five days later, he tweeted, "Charlyne I'm sorry that I hurt you and that this whole thing played out as it did."

 In August 2018, members of the Church of Jesus Christ of Latter-day Saints protested against a photo which Cross tweeted of himself wearing "Mormon religious undergarments."
 The tweet was meant to promote his show at the University of Utah's Kingsbury Hall in Salt Lake City, Utah.
 The university president issued a statement condemning apparent "bigotry and religious intolerance" and calling the imagery "deeply offensive."
 Citing the First Amendment, the university said it would not "censor the content of those coming to campus."